 Leave the Cans on the Shelf

 I realize that canned fruit and vegetables are cheaper and convenient, but, first of all, there may be hidden gluten in there, and second they have other additives added to them.
 Like salt, sugar, high fructose corn syrup, just to name a few.
 If you are a budget person, like me, you know that the produce section is where things can get a bit hairy and now you are looking at an increased fruit budget and an increased vegetable budget.

 No I’m not talking about Anna and Elsa, I mean frozen vegetables and fruits.
 Instead of buying fruits and vegetables in the produce aisle, get them from the frozen foods section.

 There are two big benefits here….

 First, obviously the cost is the biggest benefit.
 Shopping in the freezer section is generally no more expensive than the produce section, and in many cases it is actually cheaper.
 Best of all, the work is done for you.
-I recently had a recipe that called for a bunch of peaches.
-Not only was it more expensive for me to buy the peaches in produce, but the frozen peaches were already cut for me – that my friends is a major score for busy moms.
+I recently had a recipe that called for quite a few peaches.
+Not only was it more expensive for me to buy the fresh peaches in the produce section, out of season, but the frozen peaches were already cut for me – that my friends is a major score for busy moms.